rleonardoc/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2016-01-01"
   date_end = "2016-12-31"
-  description = """Participant of the Undergraduate Summer School of PCMI, a program of the Institute for Advanced Study, Princeton."""
+  description = """
-  Intensive three-week summer school.
-Participated in two classes:
+  Participant of the Undergraduate Summer School of the PCMI, an intensive three-week program of the Institute for Advanced Study, Princeton.
+I participated in two classes:

   * Introduction to Harmonic Analysis
   * Oscillations in Harmonic Analysis

   Member of undergraduate research group led by Rafe Mazzeo, director of PCMI.
 Studied nodal domains and the Courant nodal domain theorem.
   """